UK leader Sunak faces opposition in Parliament for 1st time

 Sunak also kept in place Treasury chief Jeremy Hunt, whom Truss appointed two weeks ago to steady the markets.
 His removal likely would have set off new tremors.

-Hunt is scheduled to set out soon how the government plans to come up with billions of pounds (dollars) to fill a fiscal hole created by soaring inflation and a sluggish economy, and exacerbated by Truss’ destabilizing plans.
+Hunt, who had planned to deliver a statement on Oct.
+31, will now have a few more weeks to outline the government plans to come up with billions of pounds (dollars) to fill a fiscal hole created by soaring inflation and a sluggish economy, and exacerbated by Truss’ destabilizing plans.

-The government has not confirmed whether Hunt’s statement, due on Oct.
-31, will be delayed because of the change of prime minister.

 Follow all AP’s reporting on British politics at https://apnews.com/hub/british-politics